thirtyfive-35/hasat-py/readme.md

-# PMPFinder - Subdomain and GitHub Dork Finder
+# Hasat.py - Subdomain and GitHub Dork Finder

 This project is a Python script designed to discover subdomains of a given domain and find its GitHub dorks.
 The results will be saved in a file.